For serious anglers, the Perception Pescador Pilot 12

 As some unlucky people have found out, the kayak doesn’t come with a paddle.
 This must be purchased separately, an additional cost that could have been included in the package.
 However, knowing that, it’s not a huge downside.

-Even though it’s lighter than most kayaks, it’s still almost 60 lbs and it might be difficult to get on top of a car.
+Even though it’s lighter than other kayaks like the Perception Pescador 10, it’s still almost 60 lbs and it might be difficult to get on top of a car.
 This won’t be a problem for most people, but people with physical problems may have a tough time getting this kayak in place.

 While most occasional fishers won’t want to drop money on something they would use maybe a half dozen times a year, those who dream in fishing reels and bait will love the Pescador Pro 12.
 Spending a day or a weekend – even weeks or more – on the water finding the best spots will thrill fishing enthusiasts.